softboiler/copier-pipeline/README.md

 This template should set up tooling that will help you as you code.
 Contributor and CI workflows in this template are tested on Windows 2022, MacOS 13, and Ubuntu 22.04 runners.
 Static analysis "moves errors to the left", allowing you to catch issues as soon as possible.
 Linting and code checks run as you write to catch problems before you run/publish/package your code.
 Features include:

-- [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)/`pyright`: Code refactoring tools, allowing you to move/rename functions and variables around your project, effortlessly refactoring code as your project grows in complexity.
+- [ty](https://marketplace.visualstudio.com/items?itemName=astral-sh.ty): Code refactoring tools, allowing you to move/rename functions and variables around your project, effortlessly refactoring code as your project grows in complexity.
 Also performs type-checking which will keep you honest if you're using type annotations.
 But you don't have to use type annotations out of the gate, consier delaying that learning journey until you get the basics down.
 - [Sourcery](https://sourcery.ai/): Teaches "Pythonic" behavior as you learn to code, encouraging cleaner ways of writing things.
 - [MyST-NB](https://myst-nb.readthedocs.io/en/latest/): Documentation in Markdown, supporting Jupyter notebooks, instead of rST.
 Having a docs page at project inception should encourage documentation as you go.
 Don't be afraid to publish incomplete pages, early adopters will appreciate the breadcrumbs.
 Use docs to help explain the "why" of things.
 - `pytest`: Write tests for your code in `tests` that ensure certain functionality works the way you say it does.
 The more robust your tests, the easier it is to make sweeping changes to your code.
-- `pre-commit`: Enforces the above standards at commit time.
-If you must, skip the check with `git commit --no-verify`, but try to keep `pre-commit` happy and you will be happier in the long run.
+- `prek`: Enforces the above standards at commit time.
+If you must, skip the check with `git commit --no-verify`, but try to keep `prek` happy and you will be happier in the long run.
 - `ruff`: Formats code, enforces code style and best practices.
 Don't be afraid to suppress Ruff messages if you find them truly inappropriate for your use case, but consider the advice before suppressing messages.

 ## Account-enhanced features